If you’ve ever thought about having a polar bear experience, this may be your lucky day! It’s Russian Orthodox Epiphany!

 Get Your Kit Off and Into Some Freezing Water

 In Orthodox countries, the celebration of Epiphany usually centers around some kind of interaction with water.
 In Russia, where suffering is the dernier cri, the hardcore types celebrate Epiphany with total bodily immersion into river water, which is accessed via a large crucifix-shaped hole drilled out the ice.
 At midnight.

 Check out this compelling photograph taken by British photographer, Henrietta Challinor, entitled “Epiphany II Serebryanni Bor.”

-The Baptism of Christ reminds me of hands-down the funniest thing that ever happened to me personally.
-It gets a full description in my forthcoming book, but I thought I would include it in this post, since it fits right in with today’s holiday:
+The Baptism of Christ reminds me of hands-down one of the top ten funniest things that ever happened to me while traveling.
+It gets a full description in Lenin Lives Next Door: Marriage, Martini’s and Mayhem in Moscow, but I thought I would include it in this post since it fits right in with today’s holiday:

 Velvet was all for Jordan, as soon as she saw that most of the sites could be – and in her opinion should be – explored astride either a donkey or a horse.
-Most 9 year olds might find a four-day trek through Petra tedious, but not Velvet.
-She was in love with a spindly donkey called Abdul, who drank Coca-Cola strait from the can.
-We explored Petra, then exchanged the horses for camels and headed into Wadi Rum, where David Lean filmed a lot of Laurence of Arabia, and finally, like Laurence, on to Aqaba for some much needed beach time.
+Most 9-year-olds might find a four-day trek through Petra tedious, but not Velvet.
+She was in love with a spindly donkey called Abdul, who drank Coca-Cola straight from the can.
+We explored Petra, then exchanged the horses for camels and headed into Wadi Rum, where David Lean filmed a lot of Laurence of Arabia, and finally, like Laurence, on to Aqaba for some much-needed beach time.

 “Oh wow,” I said, “Do you think they are on the way to Aqaba as well?”